 Mornington found a syrette from his bag.
-He pressed lightly and drew single shining bead of its contents; a light tap from his wand turned it into a dense white foam several times the size of the droplet that it had come from.
+He pressed lightly and drew a single shining bead of its contents; a light tap from his wand turned it into a dense white foam several times the size of the droplet that it had come from.
 Pushing the needle in under Beckton's application of pressure, he squeezed the syrette dry and checked the wizard's pulse.

 "Critical but stable.
 Let's get him out of here."